Benefits for Workers and Families

 On March 16, 2020, the City of Seattle passed a moratorium on rental evictions and late fees.
 This moratorium does not excuse tenants from rent obligations but it prevents landlords from proceeding with evictions for a period of 60 days or until the state of emergency due to COVID-19 is lifted.
 When the moratorium ends, tenants will owe whatever debts they’ve incurred and landlords will be allowed to evict them for nonpayment.
 For more information, visit the City of Seattle webpage on renting in Seattle.

-For homeowners, King County is also offering property tax deferment until June 1, 2020 without late charges.
+For homeowners, King County offered property property tax deferment until June 1, 2020 without late charges.
+Stay informed on any updates to property taxes due October 2020.

 Relief for Food Service Workers